 User is the end target of any content marketing plan and naturally the most prominent feature in performance evaluation.
-A good content plan should not only reach the maximum number of users but also engage them about the said product if it is to have a prominent impact if you are able to do so.
+A good content plan should not only reach the maximum number of users but also engage them.
+The said product can only have a prominent impact if you are able to do so.

 There are a number of tools available to measure user engagement through a specific content piece such as:

 - Surface engagement such as likes, comments, and retweets

 Impact on revenue

 Naturally, the ultimate goal of any marketing plan is to increase the revenue figures of an organization.
 All the above-mentioned impact streams finally funnel into revenue generation.This is the final destination of all marketing flows no matter where they began.

 Revenue impact is usually measured in hard numbers such as sales figures and increased customer base and a few important indicators in this regard are:

 The true essence of a content performance tracking and evaluation policy is not to provide raw data regarding traffic figures and lead generated only.
 In order to reap the full benefits, you put to good use to the data by converting it into actual policy guidelines.
 In order to improve the current and upcoming content marketing plans.

 Any content tracking policy would not perform optimally until you incorporate it into the mainstream of content marketing plan. this should be in a flexible manner where its suggestions and recommendations are immediately taken on board by the relevant department in an efficient manner.